rust-lang/nomicon/src/lifetimes.md

 However once you cross the function boundary, you need to start talking about lifetimes.
 Lifetimes are denoted with an apostrophe: `'a`, `'static`.
-To dip our toes with lifetimes, we're going to pretend that we're actually allowed to label scopes with lifetimes, and desugar the examples from the start of this chapter.
+To dip our toes into lifetimes, we're going to pretend that we're actually allowed to label scopes with lifetimes, and desugar the examples from the start of this chapter.